geocrusade/geocrusade.github.io/story.md

 ## It started long before our time.

-The ancients of the old world were a superior race of humanoids with vastly higher technology than what exists now.
-Many lifetimes have past since their society was erased by an unkown event.
-Only artifacts remain, scattered around the world, possessing fragments of ancient knowledge.
-This knowledge is the centerpiece of faction conflict.
+Many lifetimes ago, there was a society that ruled the globe.
+The ancients were a superior race of humanoids with vastly higher technology than what exists now.
+They flourished, until an unkown event nearly erased everything.
+Nature was virtually the only survivor.
+Sparse artifacts remain, scattered around the world, possessing fragments of ancient knowledge.
+Since their discovery, artifacts have become the centerpiece of conflict between the four new age factions.

 ## Now we fight.